n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 A post-base "Ya" takes on the "Yaphala" form.

+> Note: some fonts may also implement the "Yaphala" form for a
+> post-base "Yya" (`U+09DF`).

 A post-base "Ba" takes on the below-base "Baphala" form.
-A pre-base "Ba" will take on the below-base "Baphala" form if it is not the first pre-base consonant in the syllable.
+A pre-base "Ba" will take on the below-base "Baphala" form unless it is the first pre-base consonant in the syllable.

 As with other Indic scripts, the consonant "Ra" receives special